Gekkio/mooneye-gb/README.markdown

   speed change which causes a freeze (STOP instruction with joypad disabled)
 * dmg_sound-2 test #10 fails on DMG-CPU A, DMG-CPU C, MGB, and SGB2
 * MESS incorrectly passes dmg_sound-2 on MGB and SGB2
+* oam_bug-2 fails on all CGB, AGB, and AGS devices
+* cgb_sound-2 test #03 fails on CPU CGB, CPU CGB A, and CPU CGB B

 ### Mooneye GB acceptance tests